lzell/louzell.com/markdown/notes/certbot.md

 * On a fresh box, I use certbot's `--standalone` option instead of the `--nginx` option to get the initial certificate.
 Nginx can't start on a fresh box because the files at `/etc/letsencrypt/live/<my-domain>/` are not yet on disk (they are created by certbot).

-* Use the `--nginx` option for renewals, as nginx will already be configured correctly and up and running.
+* I use the `--nginx` option for renewals, as nginx will already be configured correctly and up and running.

 * I don't use yum for this install because the epel repo is not supported by Amazon Linux 2023.
   - No longer supported: `yum install certbot`